 FOCUS!

-I turned Ivy over on her tummy, with her head in my palm, trying to support her chest with my arms then I tried to tap her back with my other hand.
+my other hand.
 Believe me!
 I felt how difficult it was in her part to struggle to grasp air.
 Very painful...
 I wanted to scream but I needed to stay calm.
 So I stayed calm.

 I then thought of forcing her to vomit.